nVarap/CSABlog/_posts/2023-09-20-CrossoverReviewNotes.md

 - Added the sum of the ratings divided by all the array (finding the mean)
 - Will check to see if there is an exclamation point.
 - Could have written the

+## FRQ: Classes
+- He presented late
+- Wrote a guessing game
+- Wrote the getInt() function
+- Wanted to point out the corresponding letters.